kotlin-hands-on/intro-kotlin-mutliplatform/README.md

 # Branches

 We use Git Branches to separate different steps of the tutorial.
-Please check `step-NNN` branches for more details
+Please check `step-NNN` branches for more details:

+- `step-001` branch contains the basic Kotlin/JVM + [Ktor](https://ktor.io) server application